-Some experts argue that replacing the compulsion to smoke is the solution, rather than trying to quit tobacco altogether.
-For this reason, many choose to replace smoking cigarettes with vaping e-cigarettes, as the latter is thought to potentially be a less harmful alternative.
+Some experts argue that replacing the compulsion to smoke is the solution rather than trying to quit tobacco altogether.
+For this reason, many choose to replace smoking cigarettes with vaping e-cigarettes, as the latter is thought to be a less harmful alternative.

 When people smoke cigarettes, they are inhaling carcinogenic substances released from combustion.
-The simplified idea is that people expose themselves to fewer cancer-causing agents when vaping, as opposed to when smoking cigarettes (even if little is currently known regarding the long-term effects of vape use).
+The simplified idea is that people expose themselves to fewer cancer-causing agents when vaping than when smoking cigarettes (even if little is currently known regarding the long-term effects of vape use).

-However, vaping tobacco still exposes the body to nicotine.
-So making the change does not impact the body’s chemical addiction to nicotine and, in some cases, may even increase the amount of nicotine a person consumes (since vaping may be easier and done more frequently than smoking).
+However, in many cases, vaping still exposes the body to nicotine.
+So, making the change does not impact the body’s chemical addiction.
+In some cases, vaping may even increase the amount of nicotine a person consumes (since the process is easier and performed more frequently than smoking).

 CBD & Quitting Cigarettes – The Studies